Shoyu808/lead-the-way/README.md

 #### *New css file*
 ![Image-of-new-css](https://github.com/Shoyu808/lead-the-way/blob/main/assets/images/Screenshot%20(7).png?raw=true)

 The changes I have changed on the html files are the < div > tags as shown in the screenshot.
 Reason being why I changed all of the < div > tags are to have no confusion on the divided sections.
+The tags I replaced the < div > tags with are called *Html Semantic Tags* and html semantic tags are typically like a < div > tag but more specific.
+For example one of the tags I've used is .